Jan. 1, 2022 features Niger!

 The RPCVs of Wisconsin-Madison 40th annual Freeze for Food is a winter tradition.
 It went virtual this year March 6 and 7.
 In this Runners Choice Virtual Event, participants ran or walked to raise funds for food security for Open Doors for Refugees.

-For more information on this annual event and to check out race results, click the event title above.
+For more information on this annual event, click the event title above.

 On April 21, 2021, we put on the event: Water, Culture and Development - Earth Day Special